matze-dd/Tex2txt/README.md

   - LT's server: address set in script variable 'ltserver';
     for conditions and restrictions, please refer to [http://wiki.languagetool.org/public-http-api](http://wiki.languagetool.org/public-http-api)
-  - local server: if not yet running (only tested by check on localhost:8081), then start it according to script variable 'ltserver\_local\_cmd';
+  - local server: if not yet running, then start it according to script variable 'ltserver\_local\_cmd';
     will not be stopped at the end;
-    additional server options can be passed with --lt-options;
+    additional server options can be passed with --lt-server-options;
     see also
     [http://wiki.languagetool.org/http-server](http://wiki.languagetool.org/http-server);
     may be faster than command-line tool used otherwise, especially for large number of LaTeX files
+- option `--lt-server-options opts`:<br>
+  pass additional options when starting a local LT server;
+  syntax as for --lt-options
 - option `--textgears apikey`:<br>
   use the TextGears server, see [https://textgears.com](https://textgears.com);
   language is fixed to American English;